malden-feuerstein/contracts/README.md

 - Never set class variables within loops, only local variables.
 Setting a `storage` variable in a loop incurs a costly SSTORE on every set
 - A lot of solidity security issues seem to revolve around being able to do things repeatedly in a loop.
 This characterizes both re-entrancy attacks and many of the .
 Introduce speed bumps to prevent this.
 - Remember to be very precise with your `>`, `<`, `<=`, `>=`, `==` comparisons.
 This caused [the Compound hack](https://twitter.com/Mudit__Gupta/status/1443454935639609345?s=20)
+- I attempted and will stay away from using an address router to centrally store addresses that are called by other contracts because the function calls consume a huge amount of 24kb size limit in the compiled contracts.

 ### Resources
 - Reduce contract size: https://soliditydeveloper.com/max-contract-size